 Specialized Training and Education Benefits System

-With the purpose of expanding opportunities for working people to improve their skills required for their professions through the Brush-up Program for Professionals (BP) which was implemented on December 15, 2015, we are promoting the continuing education of professionals in cooperation with the Ministry of Health, Labor and Welfare's education and training benefit system.
+To expand opportunities for working people to improve their skills required for their professions through the Brush-up Program for Professionals (BP) which was implemented on December 15, 2015, we are promoting the continuing education of professionals in cooperation with the Ministry of Health, Labor, and Welfare's education and training benefit system.

 - Learn more about the benefits of the Course Certificate Program

 - Students are responsible for understanding and independently applying to the Specialized Training and Education Benefits System

 - Please contact Hello Work directly to confirm eligibility for benefits and to find out more details about applying

 - Please be sure to check the web pages of Hello Work and the Ministry of Health, Labor and Welfare for details on the Specialized Training and Education Benefits System.

 For items 6 (Designated number, the name of the educational training facility, the name of the course at the educational training facility) and 7 (The start and end date of the course) of the Training and Education Support Benefits qualification form, please refer to the details according to the program of enrollment.

 Those who take courses designated by the Training and Education Benefits System at the NUCB Business School and meet requirements get paid up to JPY 1.12m.